Cluster Setup & Management

 • A status of Not Ready indicates the registration command has either just been applied and is in progress, or that registration is failing.

-In cases when registration is failing, please use the following command for retrieving additional details:
+In cases when registration is failing, please use the following command to retrieve additional details:

-When a cluster is Not Ready, you can resume registration at any time to finish installation.
+When a cluster is Not Ready, you can resume registration at any time to finish the installation.

 The “GPU Utilization” column is based on the number of GPUs occupied over the number of GPUs available within the cluster.
 The “Last Connected” column indicates when the last status update was received from the Cluster Agent to the NVCF control plane.